MYST

 Why it matters

-TIDE helps bridge the gap between command-line bioinformatics tools and production-ready scientific services.
+MYST helps bridge the gap between command-line bioinformatics tools and production-ready scientific services.
 It allows ATGC to expose tools through a stable interface while keeping execution traceable, reproducible, and suitable for both end users and automated pipelines.

 Current status and roadmap